Haircuts and Hairstyling in Russian Vocabulary

 Top Gun is a new chain of male-oriented barber shops in Russia.
 Photo from TopGun.ru.

-Published: August 22, 2019
+Published: October 22, 2024

-In Russia, there is no distinction between the words for “barber” and “stylist;” the word “парикмахер” in Russian refers a person who cuts hair for both men and women.
+In Russian, there is no distinction between the words for “barber” and “stylist;” the word “парикмахер” in Russian refers a person who cuts hair for both men and women.
+A person visits a парикмахерская (barbershop; where the парикмахер works) to подстричься (have his/her hair cut).
+Not everyone goes to a парикмахер, of course, as some people стригут себя (cut their own hair).

 There are also practical terms to describe specific actions that a парикмахер might take.
 For example, it is possible to simply подравнивать волосы (to trim hair), i.e. to убрать немного по краям (cut off a little bit at the ends).
 The парикмахер might ask, especially to men, if the hair should закрывать уши (cover the ears).
 Some people prefer their hair собраны сзади (blocked in the back) while others prefer распущены сзади (feathered in the back).
 Some people like their hair все одной длины (all one length) while others prefer слоями (layers).
 Some wear чёлка (bangs) and others don’t.

-Besides different types of стрижки (haircuts) there are also many types of причёски (hairstyles): конский хвост (ponytail); бабетта (bun); коса (braid); косичка (smaller braid, often used for little girls); and французская коса (French braid).
-In Russia, it is fashionable for women to have a French braid go all the way around her head, in other words, заплетать косу вокруг головы (to braid one’s hair around one’s head).
 Women will hold their hair in place with a variety of means including заколка (a barrette/hair clip/bobby pin), резинка для волос (elastic hair tie/scrunchy; sometimes referred to as a “резиночка” in conversational Russian), ободок (a hairband), лента для волос (hair ribbon), or, of course, лак для волос (hair spray), гель для волос (hair gel) or пенка/мусс для укладки волос (mousse).

 A person can also go to a парикмахерская in order to сделать химическую завивку (to get a perm; sometimes referred to as сделать «химию» in conversational Russian), сделать укладку / сделать прическу (set hair or arrange hair), or сделать наращивание волос (get hair extensions).
 Another option is to use a плойка (curling iron) or бигуди (hair curlers) at home.
 Some Russians делают прическу «гофре» или гофрируют волосы (crimp their hair), some делать пробор посередине или на боку (part their hair in the middle or on the side).

-To keep your hair stylish, you’ll need some of these basic hair products: расческа (comb), щётка для волос (brush), предохранительная завязка для волос (hair tie for ponytails/braids), фен (hair dryer), and выпрямитель волос (hair straightener/flat iron).
+To keep your hair stylish, you’ll need some of these basic hair items: расческа (comb), щётка для волос (brush), предохранительная завязка для волос (hair tie for ponytails/braids), фен (hair dryer), and выпрямитель волос (hair straightener/flat iron).

 About the author